seL4/microkit/docs/manual.md

 * `id`: The ID of the child for the parent to refer to.
 * `setvar_id`: (optional) Specifies a symbol in the parent program image.
 This symbol will be rewritten with the ID of the child.

+On x86-64, a PD with a VCPU cannot have child PDs.

 The `virtual_machine` element has the following attributes:

 * `name`: A unique name for the virtual machine